Careers360 Logo

 Question:19

-If the line y = mx + 1 is tangent to the parabola y2 = 4x then find the value of m.
+If the line y = mx + 1 is tangent to the parabola y2 = 4x, then find the value of m.

 Answer:

-Given that line y=mx+1 is tangent to the parabola y2=4x
+Given that line, y=mx+1 is tangent to the parabola y2=4x

-Solving line with parabola we have
+Solving the line with a parabola, we have

 (mx+1)2=4x